Hassan Whiteside

 Hassan Niam Whiteside (born June 13, 1989) is an American professional basketball player for the Shanghai Sharks of the Chinese Basketball Association.
 He played college basketball for the Marshall Thundering Herd before being selected in the second round by the Sacramento Kings in the 2010 NBA draft.
 After joining the Miami Heat in 2014, Whiteside was named to the NBA All-Defensive Second Team in 2016, when he also led the NBA in blocks.
 He led the league in rebounding in 2017.
 He was traded to the Portland Trail Blazers and again led the league in blocks in his first season with Portland.
-Whiteside has also played on Chinese, Lebanese and Puerto Rico teams.
+Whiteside has also played on Chinese, Lebanese and Puerto Rican teams.

 Early life

 Whiteside grew up with six siblings and a single mother.
-Born and raised in Gastonia, North Carolina, he attended three high schools in two years: Hunter Huss High School, Ashbrook High School, and Forestview High School.
+Born and raised in Gastonia, North Carolina, he attended three high schools in two years within the area: Hunter Huss High School, Ashbrook High School, and Forestview High School.

-For his junior year of high school in 2006–07, Whiteside moved in with his father in Newark, New Jersey, playing at East Side High School.
-After averaging 18 points, 10 rebounds, and 5.5 blocked shots per game, Whiteside went back to North Carolina for the 2007–08 school year and attended Hope Christian Academy (Kings Mountain, North Carolina).
-In 2008–09, he played prep basketball at The Patterson School in Lenoir, North Carolina where he helped lead Patterson to a 34–2 record and a No. 1 national ranking with future Marshall teammate DeAndre Kane.
+For his junior year of high school in 2006–2007, Whiteside moved in with his father in Newark, New Jersey, playing at East Side High School.
+After averaging 18 points, 10 rebounds, and 5.5 blocked shots per game, Whiteside went back to North Carolina for the 2007–2008 school year and attended Hope Christian Academy in Kings Mountain, North Carolina.
+In 2008–2009, he played prep basketball at The Patterson School in Lenoir, North Carolina, where he helped lead Patterson to a 34–2 record and a No. 1 national ranking with future Marshall teammate DeAndre Kane.

 Whiteside was rated as the No. 19 center in the Class of 2009 according to Scout.com, and ranked as the No. 87 recruit in the Class of 2009 by Rivals.com.
 He played in the 2009 Reebok All-American preview game, and was a member of both the United Celtics (NC) AAU Team and the New Jersey Panthers AAU team as a high schooler.